Retirement Readiness

 Getting Started (In your 20s and early 30s)

-It’s also important to start an emergency fund to avoid raiding your retirement savings in the event of a financial emergency.
+Creating a retirement vision is an important part of being retirement ready.
+And getting started early is one of the best decisions you can make to maximize your retirement nest egg.
+The earlier you start, the longer you have to realize investment returns.
+It’s also important to start an emergency fund in the event of a financial emergency.
 Experts suggest that you have enough money set aside to cover three to six months of expenses.

 The Magic of Compounding